Relanto-LKM-POC/salesforce_splunk_migration/README.md

 5. **Load Inputs** - Parse data input configurations
 6. **Create Inputs** - Create data inputs in parallel with concurrency control
 7. **Verify Inputs** - Validate all inputs were created successfully
+8. **Create Dashboards** - Create Splunk dashboards from XML templates (optional, skipped if not configured)

 ### Build the Application